 Since this will be an onsite virtual interview, meaning it’s just like the in-person interview, you’ll probably get the same questions you might get while in person.
 Questions you’ll definitely get are behavioral ones, while the rest will deal with the field and job you’re applying for.
 If it’s a technical role, check out my article with some great tips for the Microsoft technical interview.

-For a typical technical role you’ll have 3 to 4 rounds that may include:
+For a typical technical role, such as SWE, you’ll have 3 to 4 rounds that may include:

 - a behavioral questions round